Dermatochalasis (Baggy Eyelids) Treatment in Huntington Beach

 19671 Beach Blvd.
 Suite 400 Huntington Beach, California 92648

-This is the long medical term for baggy eyelids.
-Dermatochalasis occurs most frequently in patients older than 50.
+Dermatochalasis is the long medical term for baggy eyelids and occurs most frequently in patients older than 50.
 Since tissues around the eyes are very loose and movable, this area is the most likely of all in the body for early wrinkles and droops.
 These become stretched, and this stretching is accompanied by thinning and protrusion of the skin.
 Our experienced ophthalmologists at Clarity Eye Group in Huntington Beach offer dermatochalasis correction surgery with.

 The true cause of the elastic degeneration, other than aging, is unknown.
 It is not a dietary or vitamin deficiency.
 It is, however, aggravated by exposure to the sun.